3 COVID-19 coronavirus deaths bring Dane County's total to 8, health officials say

-Three more COVID-19 coronavirus deaths were reported in Dane County on Saturday, bringing the total to eight, while the reported total of deaths reported by state health officials reached 56.
+Nineteen more people have died in Wisconsin from the COVID-19 coronavirus, the state Department of Health Services said Saturday, while Dane County public health officials reported an additional three deaths.

-On Friday, a statewide total of 37 deaths related to the virus had been reported by the Wisconsin Department of Health Services.
+That brings the number of COVID deaths in Dane County to eight, and the total of deaths reported by state health officials to 56.

 Of 2,112 people who have reportedly tested positive for the highly transmissible respiratory illness in Wisconsin, 588 have been hospitalized — a rate of about 28 percent, according to the DHS.

-Of the patients who have died, about 64% were at least 70 years old, and 57% have been men, DHS data shows.
+Of the patients who have died, about 64% were at least 70 years old, and 57% were men, DHS data shows.
 Meanwhile, about 24,000 people have tested negative for COVID-19 across the state.

-A little more than half of the state's COVID-19 coronavirus deaths have been reported in Milwaukee County, where a total of 29 cases have been fatal.
+A little more than half of the state’s COVID-19 deaths have been in Milwaukee County, where 29 cases have been fatal.

 In Dane County, 269 cases have been confirmed out of a total of 4,862 tests administered, according to Public Health Madison and Dane County.